Producer Prices in Slovenia

 Slovenia - Producer Prices

-Consumer prices rose 0.8% from the previous month in April, after a 0.7% month-on-month increase in March.
-The monthly uptick was driven by higher prices for footwear and package holidays.
-Meanwhile, harmonized consumer prices increased 0.7% month-on-month in April, matching March’s result.
+Consumer prices rose 0.9% from the previous month in May (April: +0.8% month-on-month) on higher prices for food and clothing.
+Meanwhile, harmonized consumer prices increased 0.8% month-on-month in May, edging up from April’s 0.7% result.

 The Central Bank expects harmonized inflation to average 2.2% in 2019 and 2.3% in 2020.
 FocusEconomics Consensus Forecast participants project it averaging 1.6% in 2019, which is down 0.1 percentage points from last month’s forecast, and 1.8% in 2020.